If you want to take card payments in your business, you’ll need a PDQ machine.

 If you don’t take cards already, you’ll benefit from:

+interested in investing in a PDQ machine or upgrading your existing one?
 We make it easy to get started.

 We also understand the need to be flexible.
 That’s why we offer short 12-month contracts.

-Interested?
-Fill in our short form today for a free quote or give us a call.
+Fill in our short form today for a free quote, or give us a call on 08082 393254.